RedHatTurtle/frei/README.md

 ## Coding Standards
-These coding rules are meant to avoid bugs and passively improve code quality.
+These coding rules are meant to avoid bugs and passively improve code quality and readability.

 ### Declare variables at the beginning of the code block they are used